 Annapurna Base Camp Trek

-It is one of the famous treks in Nepal.
+It is one of Nepal's famous treks.
 This ABC trek will take you to the base of Annapurna Mountain.
 It generally lasts for a week.
 While trekking in this region, you will pass through several charming villages and lush forests.

 Upper Mustang Trek